-Built as a distributed Web-based application, M3 can be configured to create various modeling environments to fit your business needs.
-In its simplest form, M3 can be deployed as a desktop application.
-However, M3 architecturally consists of three loosely-coupled tiers: databases consisting of multiple model spaces, modeling servers hosting multiple works paces, and Web-based user interfaces accessible anytime and anywhere.
+Built as a distributed enterprise application, M3 can be configured to create various modeling environments to fit your business needs.
+Architecturally, M3 consists of three loosely-coupled tiers: databases consisting of multiple model spaces, modeling servers hosting multiple works paces, and rich-client user interfaces designed for modeling engineers and model administrators respectively.
 The combination of these creates unlimited independent yet collaborative modeling environments within an organization or between a grid coordinating organization and its members.
-In the latter case, the ultimate goal is to provided a distributed modeling environment to facilitate model sharing among organizations.
+In the latter case, the ultimate goal is to provide a distributed modeling environment to facilitate model sharing among organizations.
 Under this configuration, grid coordinating organizations simply define the model boundary sets and then let each member utility (referred to as Model Authority Set in CIM) maintain its portion of the shared regional network model.

 M3 is targeted at filling the gap between the emerging industrial needs and what can be provided by legacy modeling tools in the market.